gwastro/pycbc/docs/ahope/postprocprep.rst

 [ahope-postprocprep] section
 $$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$

-The configuration file must have an [ahope-coincidence], which is used to provide instructions to ahope on how to set up the coincidence stage.
+The configuration file must have an [ahope-postprocprep] section, which is used to provide instructions to ahope on how to set up the postprocessing preparation stage.
 The first option to choose and provide is

-* postprocprep-method = PIPEDOWN_AHOPE
+* postprocprep-method = VALUE

 The choices here and their description are as described below